adamrudolf-becube/software-testing-basics/README.md

 You usually don't need to implement the logic of mocks, they are often provided by testing frameworks or supplementary libraries.

-There can be different types of mocks, that check whether the methos has been called with specific arguments or *any* arguments, in a specific order or any order.
+There can be different types of mocks, that check whether the methods has been called with specific arguments or *any* arguments, in a specific order or any order.
 There can be optional function calls expected or a function call can be expected an arbitrary number of times.
 For details see the documentation of the mocking framework you use.

 #### Where do mocks come from?